 Be that as it may, it is disturbing that this movie makes a very strong attempt to convince the viewer that it is based on a really true story, when there is no evidence whatsoever that Abigail Tyler and the people in the movie ever existed at all.
 That makes THE FOURTH KIND very dangerous.
 The world has enough gullible people believing all kinds of ridiculous ideas and bizarre conspiracy theories.
 The world does not need another phony story about alien abductions, much less a phony story about possible demonic abductions.
 Universal Pictures should have inserted a big disclaimer at the beginning and end of this picture.

+THE FOURTH KIND is a horror movie with a science fiction plot about alien abductions affecting a female psychiatrist’s family and some other people in Nome, Alaska.
+Claiming to be a true story, the movie combines allegedly real videos of the people who lived the story with actors playing them in re-created scenes.
+The story focuses on Dr. Abigail Tyler, who’s treating several people with the same strange dream about an owl outside their bedroom windows.
+Eventually, people are killed or injured, and the doctor’s two children are threatened.
 The combination of allegedly real videos and re-created scenes in THE FOURTH KIND doesn’t quite work.
 It is interesting that, amid all the possible alien abductions, are a positive reference to Jesus Christ and prayer, some other ambiguous references to God and Jesus, and some implications of demonic forces at work.
 This mishmash turns out to be confusing at best, however, and contains plenty of foul language and intense, scary scenes.
 It is also disturbing that the movie tries to convince the viewer that it is based on a really true story, when it is not.
 Media-wise viewers probably should stay away.